 But Gryffindor could not hold onto the quaffle for long, because Slytherin was already speeding toward the other side of the pitch.
 Gryffindor’s chasers were at the top of their game now and were far better than Slytherin’s but the problem was Laura.
 While half of Gryffindor’s attempts were stopped by Malfoy, everything went right through her and she seemed to grow smaller by the minute.

 By the time Gryffindor had scored five times, Slytherin had scored twice as much.
 James was getting truly frustrated, because he could feel his team’s confidence spiralling downward.
 There was no way they could gain on Slytherin again.
-He counted; they were now one-hundred-forty points behind, which meant that soon catching the snitch wouldn’t even make a difference anymore.
+He counted; they were now one-hundred-forty points behind, which meant that soon enough catching the snitch wouldn’t even make a difference anymore.

-At that precise moment, James saw Lily dive suddenly and speed incredibly fast toward the bottom of the Slytherin goal posts with Slytherin’s keeper, MacMillan, right behind her.
+At that precise moment, James saw Lily dive suddenly and speed incredibly fast toward the bottom of the Slytherin goal posts with Slytherin’s seeker, MacMillan, right behind her.
 James and everyone else froze as they watched the two seekers, when suddenly someone zoomed past him, heading for the Gryffindor goal posts.